connorpheraty/fetch_rewards_takehome_ch/data_quality_issues/data_issue_3.md

 ```

 This is particularly concerning in areas where the `brand_code` is null.
 Not being able to roll up data to the brand level
-would be a significant limitation in any downstream analysis.
+would be a significant limitation in any downstream analytical effort.
 I would recommend investigating the root cause of this immediately.